This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use sleep positions that help you breathe better.
 Sleep with your upper body raised if you have trouble breathing when you lie down.
 Use foam wedges or elevate the head of your bed.
 Use a device that will tilt your whole body, or bend your body at the waist.
 The device should not bend your body at the upper back or neck.
 You may sleep better in a recliner.

 - Get the flu vaccine.
-To prevent influenza (flu), all adults should get the influenza vaccine every year as soon as it becomes available.
-The pneumococcal vaccine is given to adults aged 65 or older to prevent pneumococcal disease, such as pneumonia.
+Ask your healthcare provider about the flu and pneumonia vaccines.
+All adults should get the flu (influenza) vaccine every year as soon as it becomes available.
+The pneumonia vaccine is given to adults aged 65 or older to prevent pneumococcal disease, such as pneumonia.
 Adults aged 19 to 64 years who are at high risk for pneumococcal disease also should get the pneumococcal vaccine.
-It may need to be repeated 5 years later.
+It may need to be repeated 1 or 5 years later.

 When should I call 911?